pilatmartin/ib110hw/README.md

 This library was created for the course **IB110 - Introduction to Informatics** at [MUNI FI](https://www.fi.muni.cz/).

 Below is an overview of how these computational models can be used.
-Documentation for the functions is located in the files with the implementation.
+Further documentation is located in the files with the implementation.

 # FINITE AUTOMATA